 Benefits of Private Equity Real Estate

-Like REITs, a private equity real estate investment comes with a series of impressive benefits:
+Like REITs, a private equity real estate investment comes with impressive benefits:

-- Acquisition and Operational Expertise: To identify, select, acquire, and operate a real estate asset requires deep expertise and significant experience, which a private equity real estate firm specializes in.
+Acquisition and Operational Expertise: The identification, selection, acquisition, and operation of a commercial real estate asset requires deep expertise and significant experience, which a private equity real estate firm specializes in.

-- Tax Efficiency: Private Equity Real Estate investments are structured in a tax-efficient manner allowing investors to reduce taxable income through the use of depreciation.
+Tax Efficiency: Private Equity Real Estate investments are structured in a tax-efficient manner allowing investors to reduce taxable income through depreciation.

-- Flexibility: Because they aren’t as heavily regulated, private equity firms can be nimble and flexible in their investment strategy, giving them the freedom to pursue profitable deals where they’re available.
+Flexibility: Because they aren’t as heavily regulated, private equity firms can be nimble and flexible in their investment strategy, giving them the freedom to pursue profitable deals where available.

-- Incentive Alignment: Because private equity firms are also invested in the deals, their incentives align with those of the investor, they both want a profitable outcome.
-In addition, income and profits are often structured in a way that requires the firm to meet certain return “hurdles” before their profit participation kicks in, incentivizing them to manage the asset profitably.
+Incentive Alignment: Because private equity firms are also invested in the deals, their incentives align with those of the investor, they both want a profitable outcome.
+As a result, income and profit splits are often structured in a way that requires the firm to meet certain return “hurdles” before their profit participation kicks in, incentivizing them to manage the asset profitably.

-- Clear Fees and Compensation: Fees and the profit participation structure are clear from the outset and closely correlated to performance, which means that all parties are working together towards a profitable outcome.
+Clear Fees and Compensation: The fee and profit participation structure is clear from the outset and closely correlated to performance, which means that all parties are working together towards a profitable outcome.

-Also like REITs, a private equity real estate investment isn’t risk-free.
-They often require long holding periods, aren’t liquid, and their success is closely correlated with the experience, expertise, and track record of the investment firm.
-In addition, they’re expensive.
-Because they’re experts in the field, private equity firms charge asset management fees, acquisition fees, and often take a larger share of the profits once the return hurdle is reached.
+Like REITs, private equity real estate investments are not risk-free.
+They often require long holding periods, aren’t liquid, and their success is closely correlated with the experience, expertise, and track record of the investment manager.
+In addition, they can be expensive because private equity firms charge asset management fees, acquisition fees, and participate in the profits once certain return hurdles are met.

 The short answer is it depends on an investor’s time horizon, risk tolerance, liquidity preference, net worth, and investment strategy.
 The key is finding the right fit for each investor’s individual situation.
 For non-accredited investors with a short-term to medium-term time horizon and a desire for a high degree of liquidity, then a REIT is probably the most suitable investment choice.
-However, this option has the potential to expose the investor to price volatility and exposes them to tax liability through the REIT dividends.
+However, this option has the potential to expose the investor to price volatility and tax liability from REIT dividends.

 Conversely, accredited investors with a long term time horizon, higher risk tolerance, and no need for immediate liquidity may find that a private equity real estate investment is more suitable.
-However, in making the investment they’ll do so knowing that total return may be eroded by fees and that due diligence regarding the firm is critical to ensure that they have a track record of successful outcomes.
+However, in making the investment they do so knowing that total return may be eroded by fees and that sufficient due diligence must be performed on the investment manager to ensure that they have a track record of successful outcomes.

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.

-- Buy it – We acquire high-quality, income-producing assets at discounts to replacement costs
+Buy It: We acquire high-quality, income-producing assets at a discount to replacement costs

-- Exit – Once issues are addressed we refinance the investments and hold them for the long term.
+Exit: Once the issues are addressed we refinance the debt and hold the asset for the long term.